Pece17/Python/README.md

 Choose the winner of the 1st semifinal matchup by entering (1) for lancia or (2) for volvo: 1 The winner is lancia!
 ```

+For more complex features, I'll make subheadings in this **GitHub** page for better readability.

+### Tackling Redundancy